UniAP2022/UniAP/README.md

 ## Over-the-air

-We provide the random-chunk UAPs without over-the-air enhancement.
+We provide the random-chunk UAPs without over-the-air enhancement, cause there is little difference between the UAPs with and without enhancement in the sense of hearing.
 All the given transcript are the output of the robust DeepSpeech.
 Here we utilize distortion level to measure the noise-signal ratio.

 ### Chatting scenario